-From bullying and service learning in Tanzania to ADHD and demystifying sports myths, students at the University of Maine at Presque Isle will showcase their academic research, scholarly work and community service on Wednesday, April 11, during University Day.
-The theme of this year's event is UMPI = Global Connections.
+From mass customized learning and zebrafish to storytelling and jogging for justice, students at the University of Maine at Presque Isle will showcase their academic research, scholarly work and community service on Wednesday, April 10, during University Day.
+The theme of this year's event is Linking Generations through Teaching and Learning.

-More than 100 students will offer 28 talks and presentations, covering areas of study as wide ranging as athletic training, criminal justice, social work, education, special education, business, biology and literature.
+The next day, more than 100 students will offer more than 40 talks and presentations, covering areas of study as wide ranging as athletic training, criminal justice, social work, education, special education, business, biology and literature.
 Many of the presentations address the connections between learning and the community.

-In addition, the International Students Club will host its Culturefest 2012 from 9 a.m. to 3 p.m. in Pullen 210.
-The event will include a display of artifacts from a variety of countries and international snacks.
-Members of the club will deliver presentations on Israel at 9:30 a.m., Nepal at 10:40 a.m., and China at 1:40 p.m.
+In addition, the International Students Club will host its Culturefest 2013 from 9:30 a.m. to 2:30 p.m. in Pullen 210.
+Members of the club will deliver presentations on China's Education System at 10:45 a.m. and China's History and Culture at 2 p.m.
 From 9 a.m. to 3 p.m., there also will be a Student Clubs and Organizations Fair.
 Campus groups will have displays on the second floor of Folsom and Pullen Halls.

 To add to the community spirit of the day, the University will open its doors to the public.
 The University Day committee has invited students from local high schools, and community members are welcome to attend all sessions.